Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Derandomizing Real-Time Algorithms in the Random-Order Model

 \subsubsection{Definitions and Notation}

 We begin by restating some definitions from \cite{chrobak2007online}, adapting them slightly for our analysis.
-We define the \textit{slack} of a job as $s_i=d_i-r_i-p_i$.
-We express each job $J_i=(r_i,p_i,s_i)$ as a triple in terms of its slack.
+We express each job $J_i=(r_i,p_i,s_i,w_i)$ in terms of its slack and note that we consider the setting where $w_i=1$ for all jobs.